Back to Tests & Procedures

 Arrangements after surgery

 Ask your surgeon how long you’ll be in the hospital.
-You’ll want to arrange in advance for a ride home.
+Arrange in advance for a ride home.
 You won’t be able to drive yourself right after surgery.

 Activity restrictions